 - Don’t just speak – listen, too.
 If people interact with you on a particular social media site, make sure that you’re aware of their message, and be ready and able to respond.
 Reply to questions and comments.
 Try to save face with bad reviews and/or comments – respond and show that person and others that you’re on top of it and want to make it right – this shows a genuine commitment to customer/client service.

 - Finally, your participation in social media sites doesn’t need to be limited to your own content, or your accounting firm’s content.
 If you read relevant industry publications (e.g., Accounting Today) and monitor association activities (e.g., AICPA), and you come across some information that you think might be helpful to your audience, by all means, share it through your social media channels.
 Likewise, if your clients, contacts or local government shares something that makes sense for your audience, or you want to congratulate them for something they’ve done, share that, too.
 Social media was made to encourage interaction and community, so do your part!

 Don’t miss Part I of this blog series.
 In Part III of this series, we’ll dig a bit deeper on this topic to discuss best practices in sharing content that you develop.
-In the meantime, if you’re interested in learning how social media can help take your accounting firm to the next level, contact Anna Marie Murphy at 440-449-6800, or download our free e-book, How to Find Prospects Using Social Media.
+In the meantime, if you’re interested in learning how social media can help take your accounting firm to the next level, contact the Strategic Marketing team at 440-449-6800, or download our free e-book, How to Find Prospects Using Social Media.